zk874009306/class-note/lesson_3.md

         how to stop the service     sudo service stop

-        how to start the service     sudo service stop
+        how to start the service     sudo service start

         scp to copy a file use ssh   for instance , scp perter@192.168.1.17:~/hihihi .

         check the service  status of your computer :  ssh service status

 if input an command failed , you can input the completed commmand + !! to run it .